 PIM vs PLM

-A solution that is often included in the comparison is a Product Information Management (PIM) system.
-Yet there are a number of main differences between the two systems.
-Where a Product Lifecycle Management system focuses on the product life cycle and development of a product, a PIM system goes deeper into the product level, the current product information, and the provision of this information to the customer.
+A solution often included in the comparison is a Product Information Management (PIM) system.
+Yet there are several main differences between the two systems.
+Where a Product Lifecycle Management system focuses on the product life cycle and development, a PIM system goes deeper into the product level, the current product information, and the provision of this information to the customer.